Kings Cross to Liverpool Street via 13 stations walk

 - The curve-sided building that dominates the view ahead is the Walkie-Talkie, this slightly archaic nickname having been given to it due to to its shape.
 Properly 20 Fenchurch Street, it has been voted the building Londoners would most like to demolish.
 In 2013 it notoriously partly melted a car, its curved side concentrating the sun's rays on a particular spot in a neighbouring street (alterations were made to stop this happening again).
 At the top of the building is (or was pre-Covid) the Skygarden, a rooftop terrace and pavillion with fabulous views, to which the public are allowed free access, though it is usually necessary to book a slot.
 There is (or was pre-Covid...) another much less well known roof garden nearby at 120 Fenchurch Street - The Garden at 120 - also free and with a view certainly well worth seeing, even if it is not quite as spectacular as the Skygarden.

-- Walking west along Fenchurch Street, ignore Hogarth Court and Fen Court to the right, but take the next right, Cullum Street.
+- Walking west along Fenchurch Street, in 40 metres ignore Hogarth Court on the right (the entrance to the Garden at 120) and in 50 metres more Fen Court.
+In another 70 metres turn right up Cullum Street.
 In 40 metres follow this to the left and into a pedestrian area.

-- At the end of the pedestrian area turn right and cross another pedestrianised road to go up Beehive Passage into Leadenhall Market.
+- In 40 metres ignore a passageway to the right, but in 10 metres follow Cullum Street round to the right.
+Cross another pedestrianised road to go up Beehive Passage into Leadenhall Market.
 In 40 metres follow the passage around to the left, ignoring one ahead, but in 30 metres take the cross passage to the right and walk two blocks up to a T-junction with one of the main avenues of the market.
 Turn left on this to come to the market's domed centre.

 - Leadenhall Market dates from the 14th century, though the current building opened in 1881.
 It is apparently on the site of the centre of Roman London.
 Traditionally it was a meat and poultry market, though these days it is more speciality shops and restaurants.
 London once had numerous food markets, many lost to modern developments.